KTH Royal Institute of Technology

-KTH is ranked 73rd in the world among all universities in the 2024 QS World University Rankings, which is higher than any other university in the Nordic countries.
+KTH was ranked 74th in the world among all universities in the 2025 QS World University Rankings, which was higher than any other university in the Nordic countries.

 History

 KTH's earliest Swedish predecessor was the Laboratorium Mechanicum, a collection of mechanical models for teaching created in 1697 by Christopher Polhem.
 Polhem is considered to be the father of mechanics in Sweden.
 He founded the laboratorium as a school and research facility in the engineering field of mechanics after his extensive trips, studies and research abroad.
 The mechanical models that formed the basis of the education were used intermittently for teaching practical mechanics by different masters until the School of Mechanics (Mekaniska skolan) was founded in 1798.
 In 1827 the School of Mechanics was transformed into the Technological Institute (Teknologiska institutet), following the establishment of polytechnical schools in many European countries the early years of the 19th century, often based on the model of École polytechnique in Paris.
+The establishment of the Technological Institute had been ordered by King Charles XIV John on 18 May 1825; its first lecture, in mathematics, was held on 6 June 1827.

 The institute had one professor in chemistry and one in physics, and one class in mechanical engineering and one in chemical engineering.
 During the first years, however, teaching was at a very elementary level, and more aimed at craftsmanship rather than engineering as such.
 The institute was also plagued by conflicts between the faculty and the founder and head of the institute, Gustaf Magnus Schwartz, who was responsible for the artisanal focus of the institute.
 A government committee was appointed in 1844 to solve the issues, which led to removing Schwartz in 1845.
 Instead, Joachim Åkerman, the head of the School of Mining in Falun and a former professor of chemistry at KTH, took over.
 He led a full reorganisation of the institute in 1846–1848, after which he returned to his post in Falun.
 An entrance test and a minimum age of 16 for students was introduced, which led to creating proper engineering training at the institute.
 In 1851, the engineering program was extended from two years to three.

 In the late 1850s, the institute entered a time of expansion.
 In 1863, it received its own purpose-built buildings on Drottninggatan.
 In 1867, its regulations were again overhauled, to state explicitly that the institute should provide scientific training to its students.
 In 1869, the School of Mining in Falun was moved to Stockholm and merged with the institute.
 In 1871, the institute took over the civil engineering course formerly arranged by the Higher Artillery College in Marieberg.